Writer Lucas Aykroyd delves into the amazing First Nations cuisine served across Metro Vancouver and the Indigenous art found along our BC Ale Trails.

 I find Mr. Bannock on a quiet side street.
 The food truck is nestled in a driveway, and I line up with Australian visitors to order my traditional bannock (or fry bread) and a hearty beef burger.
 On this sunny afternoon, it’s a satisfying way to fuel up for my local BC Ale Trail tour.

 Black Kettle Brewing is just a five-minute bike ride away.
-I grab a seat on the parking lot patio and sip a pint of Blackberry Porter.
-The 8,000-square-foot brewery, founded eight years ago by Bryan Lockhart, features other innovative creations by brewmaster Sara Pokenhorn, who holds a degree in chemistry.
+I grab a seat on the parking lot patio and sip a pint of Back in Blackberry Sour.
+The 8,000-square-foot brewery, founded eight years ago by Bryan Lockhart, features other innovative creations by brewmaster Sarah Polkinghorne, who holds a degree in chemistry.

-Stand-out Black Kettle beers include Fanny Bay Oyster Stout and Don’t Feed the Bears White IPA.
+Stand-out Black Kettle beers include Trax Pale Ale, Cascade IPA and Don’t Feed the Bears White IPA.
 You can also take away beer to drink between 11 am and dusk at nearby Kings Mill Walk Park, thanks to North Van’s recently liberalized by-laws.

 Cycling back along the Spirit Trail, I pause to check out Xwalacktun’s Thunderbird (2018).
 The five-ton basalt stone sculpture powerfully incorporates petroglyphs that evoke both this land’s ancient history and modern life.

 My last Spirit Trail stop before returning my bike is Beere Brewing, just minutes away on Esplanade.
-At this 2017-founded, family-owned brewery, the inventive, fun beer list ranges from Coming Soon! — a delectable sour with pineapple, yuzu, and sake — to Mental Floss, an accessible, double dry-hopped IPA.
+At this 2017-founded, family-owned brewery, the inventive, fun beer list ranges from Pinky Tuscadero, a classic raspberry lemonade sour, to Mental Floss, an accessible, double dry-hopped IPA.
 I pick up a four-pack of tall cans to go.

-Right next to downtown Vancouver, more First Nations culture awaits in Stanley Park.
-The forested 1,000-acre urban park was once the site of a native village called X̱wáýx̱way, located near Lumberman’s Arch.
+Right next to downtown Vancouver, more First Nations culture awaits in Stanely Park.
+The forested 1,000-acre urban park was once the site of an Indigenous village called X̱wáýx̱way, located near Lumberman’s Arch.
 You can book a Talking Trees Tour with Talaysay Tours, which sheds light on edible plants in Stanley Park, from licorice fern to salmon berries.

 Today, the most-visited attraction in all of BC is the extraordinary collection of nine totem poles at Brockton Point.
 In 2008, artist Susan Point, who was born in Alert Bay and hails from the Musqueam Nation, added three red cedar portals.
 They represent male and female welcome figures, the bond between grandparents and grandchildren, and a Salish dancer and a killer whale respectively.